-The City Council - probably in spring of 2014.
+The City Council - likely in late fall of 2014.
 If the council decides to move forward with the project, the council and the region’s Transportation District Commission would adopt a Locally Preferred Alternative.
 HRT would then submit a request to the federal government to enter the preliminary engineering phase.

 How much would it cost to extend light rail into Virginia Beach?

 It depends on the route.
-The latest study, released in September 2013, includes two cost estimates – one for each option.
+The latest study, released in January 2014, includes three cost estimates – one for each option.
 Costs are in 2018 dollars:

 One word of caution: The cost estimates WILL change, depending on many factors that have not yet been decided.
-As of September 2013, only 3% to 7% of the design is complete.
+As of March 2014, only 10% of the design is complete.

 Who would pay for that?